 Meditate and try to understand what’s actually the reason behind your state of mind.

 You would never know the truth behind your partner’s action if you don’t communicate with them openly!
 Please note, communicate but don’t accuse— accusing them will only lead to arguments, disappointment, and no proper conversation.
+Relationships are a two-way street and it’s important that one person doesn’t do all the work.

 It will be difficult for your partner to open up instantly, especially if they are dealing with depression, mental traumas, body image issues, or other personal concerns.
 Provide them a safe space and time where they can open up entirely to you!
 In the meantime, develop a strategy with your partner that can help spark your relationship.